bill-baumgartner/phenotype-phebruary/2022/templated-queries/table1/README.md

-# Templated queries for computing cohort concept frequencies
+# Templated queries for computing concept frequencies of Atlas and Aphrodite cohorts (Table 1 of blog post)

 This folder contains templated queries for computing the most frequent concepts for a given cohort for the following domains: `condition`, `drug`, `measurement`, `observation`, & `procedure`.
 For each domain there are three versions of the query to return frequencies based on a single cohort (`full`), persons in only one cohort but not another (`only`), and persons in the intersection of two cohorts (`intersect`).